 In 2014, the Chinese government requested assistance from the Asian Development Bank, in order to enhance the ability of the National Development and Reform Commission to evaluate the effectiveness of eco-compensation programs and the performance of local administrations involved in them.
 Since TA started at June 2016, TA group has gone to Qinghai Province, Qiandongnan Prefecture of Guizhou Province, Pingbian County and Eshan County of Yunnan Province to conduct surveys and researches.
-The results of this interaction include the development of a methodology and approach for GEP accounting, establishment of a monitoring and evaluation system for target ecosystem services, and environmental improvement in the key ecological functional zones, all of which will enhance the National Development and Reform Commission's capacity to evaluate the impact of eco-compensation programs in China's key ecological functional zones and to assess the overall performance of local administrations.
+The results of this interaction include the development of a methodology and approach for GEP accounting, establishment of a monitoring and evaluation system for target ecosystem services, and environmental improvement in the key ecological functional zones, all of which will enhance the National Development and Reform Commission's capacity to evaluate the impact of ecocompensation programs in China's key ecological functional zones and to assess the overall performance of local administrations.
 But are still many limitations and steps for wide-range application and implement.
+Data limitations, current environmental monitoring systems are not designed for ecosystem service evaluation and accounting.
+Methods and models for ecosystem services, many models to quantify ecosystem services are in the early stages of development.
+Pricing of ecosystem services, particularly, the ecosystem services do not exist market prices.